syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Row-Height-Customization.md

 }
 {% endhighlight %}

-### Calculate row height including hidden column's content
+### Calculate row height including hidden columns' content

 SfDataGrid allows you to calculate the row height based on content by including/excluding the hidden columns using the `CanIncludeHiddenColumns` property.
 The following code example illustrates how to calculate Height include with hidden columns .